-Transparency Increased levels of transparency and efficiency of payments through better structured data Migration Timeline The adoption of ISO 20022 is due to take place over several years, with Payment Market Infrastructures (PMIs) of all major currencies either live or in the process of migrating to ISO 20022 by November 2025 for cross border payments.
-SWIFT are due to migrate existing message type series 1, 2 and 9 starting in March 2023, with adoption plans evolving in each market.
+Transparency Increased levels of transparency and efficiency of payments through better structured data Market Infrastructure Migration Timeline The adoption of ISO 20022 is due to take place over several years, with Payment Market Infrastructures (PMIs) of all major currencies either live or in the process of migrating to ISO 20022 by November 2025 for cross border payments.
+This commenced from SWIFT migration of the existing message type series 1, 2 and 9 starting in March 2023, with adoption plans evolving in each market.
 Adoption by major Real Time Gross Settlement (RTGS) market infrastructures / currencies are currently planned as follows: